Amosyig/Vivendo-Fast-Food-Analysis-with-Python/README.md

 ## Conclusion and Recommendations:

 Efforts to improve response and resolution times for food claims should prioritize the Recife location.
 Addressing the issues there is likely to reduce the frequency of outlier 'time_to_claim' values, leading to a significant overall improvement in the time it takes to address food claims across all four locations.

-This is a link to a medium post for more details:
+This is a link to a portfolio page for more details on the analysis process:

 https://www.datascienceportfol.io/yole_amos/projects/3